Tag Archive: Special Event

 Symposium on Accelerating Science: A Grand Challenge for AI

-The AAAI Fall Symposium on Accelerating Science: A Grand Challenge for AI (co-sponsored by AAAI and the CRA Computing Community Consortium) aims to bring together researchers in relevant areas of artificial intelligence, high performance data and computing infrastructures and services, and selected application areas to discuss progress on, and articulate a research agenda aimed at addressing, the AI grand challenge of accelerating science.
+The AAAI Fall Symposium on Accelerating Science: A Grand Challenge for AI (co-sponsored by AAAI and the CRA Computing Community Consortium) aimed to bring together researchers in relevant areas of artificial intelligence, high performance data and computing infrastructures and services, and selected application areas to discuss progress on, and articulate a research agenda aimed at addressing, the AI grand challenge of accelerating science.

 Artificial Intelligence For Social Good

 There has been a dramatically increasing interest in Artificial Intelligence (AI) in recent years.
 AI has been successfully applied to societal challenge problems and it has a great potential to provide tremendous social good in the future.
-In this workshop, we will discuss the successful deployments and the potential use of AI in various topics that are essential for social good, including but not limited to urban computing, health, environmental sustainability and social welfare/disadvantaged segments of society.
+In this workshop, we discussed the successful deployments and the potential use of AI in various topics that are essential for social good, including but not limited to urban computing, health, environmental sustainability and social welfare/disadvantaged segments of society.

 Computing Research: Addressing National Priorities and Societal Needs

 Over the past 10 years, the Computing Community Consortium has hosted dozens of research visioning workshops to imagine, discuss, and debate the future of computing and its role in addressing societal needs.
-This symposium draws these topics into a program designed to illuminate current and future trends in computing and the potential for computing to address national challenges.
+This symposium drew these topics into a program designed to illuminate current and future trends in computing and the potential for computing to address national challenges.